dotnet/dotnet-docker/documentation/image-artifact-details.md

 COPY --from=distroless / /distroless
 ```

+> [!NOTE]
-Note the last instruction copies the entire contents of the distroless container's filesystem to the `/distroless` directory in the wrapper.
+> The last instruction copies the entire contents of the distroless container's filesystem to the `/distroless` directory in the wrapper.
-This will be the target location used when executing commands.
+> This will be the target location used when executing commands.

 Next, build the Dockerfile, specifying the distroless image tag you wish to inspect: